Wednesday, August 29, 2007

 Over the years, several books, including Bjo's own "On the Good Ship Enterprise" (Donning, 1982) and Walter Koenig's "Chekov's Enterprise" (Pocket, 1980) have mentioned partial lists of the fans who made up the successful group of about 170 (of over 350 hopefuls).
 An early article by Dennis Fischer (a regular "Cinefantastique" reviewer) was called "Part of the magic: the experience of being a Star Trek extra", which appeared in issue # 7 of "Enterprise Incidents" (Nov 1979, pp 4-8), the slick pro zine of the day.
 Dennis's article was written only days after the filming of the scene, and before any official publicity material about the TMP aliens had been released.
 It has the best list of participants, with a lot of information on who's who, and where to find some of them.
 Susan Sackett's "Starlog" column on the making of ST: TMP also featured the casting call (in issue #20, p 22).

-Other participants have made themselves known in recent years via Internet sources.
+Other fan extras have made themselves known in recent years via Internet sources.
 I've added a scale along the bottom of the photo to make it easier to point out certain humans and aliens.
 If you know anyone I missed, or can identify someone in the cast pic, please do let me know!

 Extras and Star Trek fans play the crew of the USS Enterprise in ST:TMP.

 James Doohan's twin sons, Christopher Doohan and Montgomery Doohan, appeared as extras, as did Richard Arnold and Bill Hickey (I think located in third row at 6).
 Koenig's and Trimble's memoirs name "The Trouble With Tribbles" writer David Gerrold, Roddenberry's assistant, Susan Sackett, Millicent Wise (director Robert Wise's wife, front row at 7), TMP movie hairdresser Barbara Minster, TMP makeup artist Ve Neill, and fans JoAnn Christy, Cedric Taporco (a handsome guy who ended up in a purple Saurian head), John Watts, Rosanna Attias, Paula Crist, Denise Tathwell, Leigh Strother-Vien, Dennis Fischer, Kathleen Sky-Goldin, Verne Dietsche, Will Guest and Eileen Salamas.
+Susan mentioned Leah Livingston, daughter of TMP screenwriter Harold, as a participant in her 1980 book "The Making of Star Trek: The Motion Picture" (p.
+38).

 A summary of fan extras from Dennis Fischer's article: